texfaq/texfaq.github.io/FAQ-hash.md

 ---
+title:  Defining macros within macros
 section: Macro programming
 subsection: ''Generic'' macros and techniques
 date: 2014-06-10
 ---

-# Defining macros within macros

-The way to think of this is that `##` gets replaced by `#` in just the same way that `#1` gets replaced by ''whatever is the first argument''.

-So if you define a macro:
+The way to think of this is that `##` gets replaced by `#` in just the same way that `So if you define a macro:
 ```latex
 \newcommand\a[1]{+#1+#1+#1+}
 ```